 It can be worn with tees or henleys underneath, or it can be worn next to the skin.
-It can be layered underneath leather jackets, blazers, or button-up cardigans.
-If it’s loose enough and if the weather’s cool, it can also be worn over slim-fitting sweatshirts or sweaters.
+It can be layered underneath leather jackets, field jackets, or button-up cardigans.
+If it’s loose enough and if the weather’s cool, it can also be worn over thermals or slim-fitting sweatshirts or sweaters.

 The more you find ways to work it into your wardrobe, the more it’ll fade, and the more it fades, the more adaptable it will become.
 Once it’s arrived at that denim heaven stage, the sky will be the limit.